 Board Operations and Compliance Committee (BOCC)

 Members of the BOCC are Birger Steen (chairman), Maria Varsellona and Lars Wollung.
-Generally, the Group Compliance Officer and the Group Chief Operating Officer are present at meetings with the right to participate in discussions but not in decisions.
+Generally, the Group Compliance Officer and the Group Chief Operating Officer and to the extent possible the CAE are present at meetings with the right to participate in discussions but not in decisions.
 Furthermore, also the Chief Risk Officer (CRO) and other senior executives attend meetings when deemed relevant.